Bridal Shower Invitation Wording Tips and Ideas

-Bridal shower invitations are short and sweet invites that let your guests know the who, what, where of the bride-to-be’s pre-wedding party.
+Need help with bridal shower invitation wording?
+These short and sweet invites let your guests know the who, what, where of the bride-to-be’s pre-wedding party.
 While they’re not anywhere near as laborious as wedding invitations - no inserts or enclosure cards here! - you’ll want to get all the important details right.
 If you’re struggling with what to say and how to say it, we’ve got you covered.

-Here are some tips on bridal shower wording.
+Here are some tips on bridal shower invitation wording.

 Give the guest of honour the spotlight

-Examples: Please join us in showering [insert name of bride or names of the couple]” or “Before the Miss becomes a Mrs. let’s shower her with love and good wishes”.
+Examples: Please join us in showering [insert name of bride or names of the couple]” or “Before the Miss becomes a Mrs. let’s shower [insert name of bride] with love and good wishes”.